wodowiesel/SW-Meter/README.md

 The new optimized PCB was designed with free KiCAD software (https://www.kicad.org/)

-❗ The PCB should be produced at a manufacturer (like PCBWay) with the RoHS lead-less option for environmental protection
+❗ The PCB should be produced at a manufacturer (like PCBWay) with the RoHS lead-free option for environmental protection

 ## LICENSE